-The purpose of this web site is to catalogue and document these shrines, memorials, and items, and create a written and photographic record of them.
-They are all a part of the interesting ski history of Aspen/Snowmass, and this web site is intended to help preserve that history.
+The purpose of this web site is to catalog and document these shrines, memorials, and items, and create a written and photographic record of them.
+Whether you like the shrines or not, they are a part of the ski history of Aspen/Snowmass; perhaps just a small part of that history, but nevertheless a part of it, and this web site is intended to help preserve that history.
 In keeping with the local custom, this site does not reveal shrine locations.

 There is a separate page for each shrine and each item.
-On each such page a general description of the shrine or item is first given, and then there are photos of the shrine or item.
-There are almost 2500 photos on this site.
+On each such page a general description of the shrine or item is first given, and then there are photos of the shrine or item (or a link to a page that has photos).
+There are almost 2500 photos on this web site alone.

-To the best of the author's knowledge, there are over 60 shrines on the mountains of Aspen/Snowmass.
+To the best of the author's knowledge, there are over 150 shrines that exist now, or have existed, on the mountains of Aspen/Snowmass.
 If you know of other shrines, plaques, memorials or other items that are not covered on this site, and if you would like to share information and photos for use on this site, please send such information and photos to AspenShrines@aol.com.
-For a listing of the shrines, in alphabetical order by mountain, go to this page: http://www.aspensnowmassshrines.com/index.php?id=1,3,0,0,1,0.
-The author is also aware of over 160 plaques, memorials, displays and other miscellaneous items on the four mountains.
-For a list of these items, in alphabetical order by mountain, go to this page: http://www.aspensnowmassshrines.com/index.php?id=2,4,0,0,1,0.
+For a listing of the shrines, in alphabetical order by mountain, go to this page: https://www.aspensnowmassshrines.com/index.php?the-shrines The author is also aware of over 210 plaques, memorials, displays and other miscellaneous items (other than shrines) on the four mountains.
+For a list of these items, in alphabetical order by mountain, go to this page: https://www.aspensnowmassshrines.com/index.php?the-plaques-memorials-displays-and-miscellaneous

 Some of the shrines covered on this site are presently in existence, and some are not.
 This site endeavors to cover all of the Aspen/Snowmass shrines that have ever existed (to the best of the author's knowledge) whether or not they presently exist.